 I’ve recently got into minimalism, and I’m kind of obsessed.
 It fits my personality and natural tendency to want to purge and live on less.
 Livin a minimalist lifestyle is perfect for me.

 However, I wasn’t sure how different minimalism was from frugality until I started distinguishing the two.
-After a little research, including finding this post by the Money Boss, I knew I was on to something that needed to be talked about more.
+After a little research, including finding this interesting post by the Money Boss, I knew I was on to something that needed to be talked about more.

 Minimalism and frugal living are totally different concepts as it turns out.

 One is about 1) wanting to own less stuff and the other is about 2) spending less money on stuff.

-This distinction gives me clarity and helps me focus and make better decisions around money and stuff.
+This distinction gives me clarity and helps me focus and make better decisions around money and buying.

 Frugal living – what is it?

 Frugal living is a way of life that focuses on getting the best bang for your buck.
-It’s about being thrifty with your money, like using coupons and finding the best deals and sales.
+It’s about being thrifty with your money, like using coupons and finding good deals, sales, and not spending a lot of money.
 People who are frugal focus on spending less.

 It’s not uncommon for frugal people to own a lot of stuff that they got on sale or for a good price.

 Example of a frugal person shopping: “I bought 3 new pairs of shoes on sale at half price.
 All the shoes are average quality but they were cheap.”

 An argument against frugal living is that it focuses only on getting the best deal.
 Frugal living can lead to a lot of clutter and stuff you don’t need and find yourself attached to unnecessary stuff.

 Long-time readers know that I am not naturally frugal.
 Not at all.
 But I adhere to different frugal habits because I know they help me spend less and save more.